Judgment Reversed Against Applicant with Service Dog

 • Avoid all-encompassing blanket policies that could effectively discriminate against individuals with protected characteristics.

-On December 27, 2022, the Ninth Circuit reversed a judgment in favor of the landlord in a discrimination suit brought by a prospective tenant who requested to rent Defendant’s property with a service animal.
+On December 27, 2022, the Ninth Circuit reversed a judgment in favor of the landlord in a discrimination suit brought by a prospective tenant who requested to rent Defendant’s property with a support animal.
 After the prospective tenant’s group application was denied, the applicant brought suit alleging disability discrimination in violation of the federal Fair Housing Act and California’s Fair Housing and Employment Act, in addition to claims of negligence.
 Initially dismissed, Plaintiff’s claims have been remanded back to the U.S. District Court for the Central District of California.

 The federal Fair Housing Act makes it unlawful to discriminate based on the disability status of a potential renter.
 Discrimination includes a refusal to make reasonable accommodations to policies when such accommodations may be necessary to afford individuals equal opportunity to use and enjoy the rental.